-Enhanced data analytics capabilities and increasing use of digital channels enable improved two way information flow between customers and networks.
+Enhanced data analytics capabilities and increasing use of digital channels enable improved two-way information flow between customers and networks.
 These capabilities also underpin enhanced sharing of data with a range of service providers, aggregators and retailers to ensure streamlined connection of products and services.
 Networks also build relationships and evaluate opportunities to support delivery of energy product and services with third parties, particularly in network areas where opportunities may emerge to procure network services from customers and third parties.

-By 2027, mature digital services and communication platforms are established that enable streamlined, simple, straightforward and customised interactions with a diverse range of customers.
+From 2020, mature digital services and communication platforms are developed and gradually improved to enable streamlined, simple, straightforward and customised interactions with a diverse range of customers.